saleha-muzammil/saleha-muzammil/README.md

 ### <div align="center">Hi, I'm <a href="https://www.linkedin.com/in/salehamuzammil/">Saleha</a>, an AI/ML enthusiast 👨‍💻</div>

-- 🔭 I’m currently working on Federated Learning, LLMs , Medical Image Segmentation, and Speech and Text Processing.
+- 🔭 I’m currently working on Federated Learning, Genrative AI , Medical Image Segmentation, and Speech and Text Processing.

 - 🌱 I’m currently learning all about Deep Learning

 - 👯 I’m looking to collaborate on any AI/ML related projects